 The following theorem establishes the convergence of the auxiliary parameter $\rho^i$, which then also implies that there is convergence in the objective of (\ref{eq:prob_frac}) / (\ref{eq:prob_g}) via the relationship in (\ref{eq:compute_rho}).

-\begin{thm} The sequence $(\rho^i)_i$ generated by Algorithm \ref{alg:f_dasf} is a non-increasing, converging sequence. \end{thm} \begin{proof} From (\ref{eq:compute_rho_f}), we have $f\big(C_q^i\widetilde{X}_q,\rho^i\big)$ $=f_1\big(C_q^i\widetilde{X}_q^i\big)-\rho^i f_2\big(C_q^i\widetilde{X}_q^i\big)=0$.
-Since $\widetilde{X}_q^{i+1}$ solves (\ref{eq:loc_aux_prob_compact}), we have that $f\big(C_q^i\widetilde{X}_q^{i+1},\rho^i\big)\leq f\big(C_q^i\widetilde{X}_q,\rho^i\big)$ for any $\widetilde{X}_q\in\widetilde{\mathcal{S}}_q^i$.
+\begin{thm} The sequence $(\rho^i)_i$ generated by Algorithm \ref{alg:f_dasf} is a non-increasing, converging sequence. \end{thm} \begin{proof} From (\ref{eq:compute_rho_f}), we have $f\big(C_q^i\widetilde{X}_q^i,\rho^i\big)$ $=f_1\big(C_q^i\widetilde{X}_q^i\big)-\rho^i f_2\big(C_q^i\widetilde{X}_q^i\big)=0$.
+Since $\widetilde{X}_q^{*}$ solves (\ref{eq:loc_aux_prob_compact}), we have that $f\big(C_q^i\widetilde{X}_q^{*},\rho^i\big)\leq f\big(C_q^i\widetilde{X}_q,\rho^i\big)$ for any $\widetilde{X}_q\in\widetilde{\mathcal{S}}_q^i$.
 We note that $\widetilde{X}_q^i$ as defined in (\ref{eq:X_fixed}) is a feasible point of (\ref{eq:loc_aux_prob}), i.e., belongs to $\widetilde{\mathcal{S}}_q^i$ as is shown in Lemma \ref{lem:X_in_constraints}.
-We then write $f\big(C_q^i\widetilde{X}_q^{i+1},\rho^i\big)\leq f\big(C_q^i\widetilde{X}_q^i,\rho^i\big)=0$.
-After reordering the terms of $f\big(C_q^i\widetilde{X}_q^{i+1},\rho^i\big)$, we obtain $\frac{f_1\big(C_q^i\widetilde{X}_q^{i+1}\big)}{f_2\big(C_q^i\widetilde{X}_q^{i+1}\big)}$ $=\rho^{i+1}\leq \rho^i$.
+We then write $f\big(C_q^i\widetilde{X}_q^{*},\rho^i\big)\leq f\big(C_q^i\widetilde{X}_q^i,\rho^i\big)=0$.
+After reordering the terms of $f\big(C_q^i\widetilde{X}_q^{*},\rho^i\big)$, we obtain $\frac{f_1\big(C_q^i\widetilde{X}_q^{*}\big)}{f_2\big(C_q^i\widetilde{X}_q^{*}\big)}$ $=\rho^{i+1}\leq \rho^i$.
 Therefore, the sequence $(\rho^i)_i$ is monotonic non-increasing and since it is lower bounded by $\rho^*$, it must converge. \end{proof}

-We note that convergence of $(\rho^i)_i$ does not necessarily imply convergence of the underlying sequence $(X^i)_i$, nor the optimality of the resulting accumulation point, which is the topic of the next three subsections.
+We note that convergence of $(\rho^i)_i$ does not necessarily imply convergence of the underlying sequence $(X^i)_i$, nor the optimality of the resulting accumulation point, which is the topic of the next two subsections.